 Construction activity that disturbs one or more acres must be covered by a storm water permit before any soil is disturbed at the site.
 Construction activities are covered under General Permit No. 2.
 The following guidelines apply to permit coverage under General Permit No. 2:

-Paper application forms and information may be found here.
+Paper application forms (Notices of Intent) and information may be found here.
 To apply for coverage under General Permit No. 2 online, please use the Online Storm Water General Permit Application.